-Rationale: The North Star Academy Principal evaluates all employees including teachers and may not necessarily hold a Type D certificate.
-Should any other designated administrator or assistant principal not have a Type D certificate, this should not preclude him or her from administering the evaluations.
-Additionally, North Star Academy will not be required to report their teacher evaluation ratings as part of the commissioner's report as required by C.R.S.
-22-2-112(1)(q)(I).
+Rationale: Challenge to Excellence Charter School Director or designee must have the ability to perform the evaluation of all personnel.
+Should any other designated administrator not have a Principal Licensure, this should not preclude him or her from administering the evaluations under the direction of the Director.
+The Governing Council must also be able to perform the evaluation for the Director.
+Additionally, Challenge to Excellence Charter School should not be required to report its teacher evaluation ratings as a part of the commissioner's report as required by C.R.S. § 22-2-112(1)(q)(I), but will still report on in-field/out-of-field.

-Replacement Plan: North Star Academy uses its own evaluation system as agreed to in the

-Charter School Agreement and with Douglas County School District.
-North Star Academy's evaluation system will continue to meet the intent of the law as outlined in the statute.
-Staff has been trained in this evaluation system and the methods used for North Star Academy's evaluation system includes expectations that are specific to the administrators' and teachers' roles and responsibilities, and have the goal of improving student academic growth, and meet the intent of the quality standards established in SB 10-191.
-North Star Academy will not be required to report their teacher evaluation data through the TSDL collection, however teacher performance data will be reviewed by the school and used to inform hiring practices and professional development.
-Core course level participation will continue to be reported PURSUANT TO 22-11-503.5 as this is a non-waivable statute.
+Replacement Plan: Challenge to Excellence Charter School will use its own evaluation system as agreed to in the charter contract with Douglas County School District.
+Challenge to Excellence Charter School's evaluation system will continue to meet the intent of the law as outlined in statute.
+Staff will be annually trained in this evaluation system.
+The methods used for the school's evaluation system will include CDE's quality standards that are clear and relevant to the administrators' and teachers' roles and responsibilities, be based on research-based practices guiding the science of reading, have the goal of improving student academic growth, and meet the intent of the quality standards established in C.R.S. §§ 22-9-101 et seq.
+The school will not be required to report its teacher evaluation data through applicable state collections; however, teacher performance ratings data will be reviewed by the school and used to inform hiring practices and professional development.
+Core course level participation will continue to be reported pursuant to C.R.S. § 22-11-503.5, as this is a non-waivable statute.
+All K-3 teachers will complete the required evidence-based training in reading as a result of the changes to the Colorado READ Act in SB 19-199 by the deadline (beginning of the 2022-23 school year).

-Duration of the Waivers: North Star Academy requests that the waiver last for the duration of its contract with the Douglas County Schools District.
-The waiver is requested for five academic operating years, through June 30, 2019.
+We formally request the waiver be in effect for the duration of our contract with Douglas County School District.
+Therefore, the waiver is requested through June 30, 2027.

-Financial Impact: North Star Academy believes that the requested waiver will have no financial impact upon the Douglas County District or the North Star Academy budget.
-North Star Academy reports the budget to DCSD each year.
+Financial Impact: The school anticipates that the requested waivers will have no financial impact on the Douglas County School District RE-1 or the Challenge to Excellence Charter School budget.